Nagul75/MembersOnly/README.md

 # MembersOnly

-exclusive clubhouse where your members can write anonymous posts.
+Exclusive clubhouse where your members can write anonymous posts.
 Inside the clubhouse, members can see who the author of a post is, but outside they can only see the story and wonder who wrote it.

 # TODOs